Fodor's Expert Review Columbia State Historic Park

-Columbia comes as close to a gold-rush town in its heyday as any site in the Gold Country.
+Columbia, whose mines yielded $87 million in gold, is both a functioning community and a historically preserved town.
 Usually you can ride a stagecoach, pan for gold, and watch a blacksmith working at an anvil.
 Street musicians perform in summer.
 Restored or reconstructed buildings include a Wells Fargo Express office, a Masonic temple, an old-fashioned candy store, saloons, a firehouse, churches, a school, and a newspaper office.
 At times, all are staffed to simulate a working 1850s town.
-The park also includes the must-stop, Historic Fallon House Theater, where Broadway-quality shows are performed Wednesday through Sunday—Mark Twain once performed in this gorgeous Victorian structure.
-The town's two 19th-century historic lodgings, the Fallon Hotel ($) and City Hotel ($–$$) perch you in the past; to reserve a hotel or cottage go to www.reserveamerica.com.
+Also in the park is the Fallon House Theater, a gorgeous Victorian structure that sometimes hosts plays and live music.
+The town's two reasonably priced, historic lodgings, the Fallon Hotel and City Hotel, perch you in the past; reserve a room or cottage at www.reservecalifornia.com.